nf-core/rnafusion/docs/usage.md

 ### Running the pipeline using Docker

-This will launch the pipeline with the `docker` configuration profile with `example-docker.config`.
+This will launch the pipeline using `docker` with configuration profile [example-docker.config](https://github.com/nf-core/rnafusion/blob/master/example/custom-docker.config).
 See below for more information about profiles.

 ```bash
 # With custom fasta and gtf (Ensembl example)